SirCypkowskyy/My-Advent-of-Code-2022/Day2/README.md

 ## How to run the project

 Download the Go language from [here](https://golang.org/dl/).
-Then, run the following commands:
+Then, run the following commands in your terminal:

 ```bash
 go build main.go part2_2.go && .\main.exe